davidocuevas/davidocuevas/README.md

 ### Greetings my fellow humans!! 👋

 - 🔭 I’m currently working on a python based stock trading algorithm
 - 🌱 I’m currently learning Linux and various other cybersecurity tools.
+I am also attempting to complete my CompTIA Network+
 - 👯 I’m looking to collaborate on developing pen-testing tools
 - 🤔 I’m looking for help with learning Metasploit
 - 💬 Ask me about boxing